Zum Hauptinhalt springen

 December-8°C to -3°C

-The city of Jyväskylä was founded in 1837 and has been considered a university city since 1966.
-Until 1997, Jyväskylä was the capital of the province of Central Finland.
-Nowadays the city is the capital of the Central Finland region.
+Jyväskylä was founded in 1837 and has been a university town since 1966.
+Until 1997 it was the capital of the Province of Central Finland.
+Today the city is the capital of the Central Finland region.

-In 2009, it united the city of Jyväskylä with the regional municipality of Jyväskylä and the municipality of Korpilahti.
+In 2009 the city of Jyväskylä merged with the Rural Municipality of Jyväskylä and the municipality of Korpilahti.

 Top 10 activities and sights

-In and around Jyväskylä you will find a variety of unique sights and exciting activities.
+In and around Jyväskylä you'll find plenty of one-of-a-kind sights and interesting things to do.

 Museums

-In the Aviation Museum, visitors can admire old aircraft used by the Finnish Air Force.
-The museum also has a café and a museum store.
+At the aviation museum, visitors can admire old aircraft once flown by the Finnish Air Force.
+The museum also has a café and a museum shop.

-This museum is part of the Science Museum of the University of Jyväskylä.
-It deals with Finnish geology and the development of flora and fauna.
+This museum is part of the University of Jyväskylä's science museum.
+It covers Finnish geology and the development of flora and fauna.

-To learn more about this museum, visit www.tiedemuseo.jyu.fi/fi/luontomuseo (The site is only available in Finnish.)
+More about this museum at www.tiedemuseo.jyu.fi/fi/luontomuseo (the site is only available in Finnish).

-The Jyväskylä Art Museum is the place for all art lovers.
-The exhibitions change frequently, so there is always something new to see.
+The Jyväskylä Art Museum is a treat for art lovers.
+The exhibitions change frequently, so there's always something new to see.

-You can find many places for sports and entertainment in and around Jyväskylä.
-Some of them are particularly recommended.
+There are many places for sport and entertainment in and around Jyväskylä.
+A few of them stand out.

 Himos Ski Resort